-NOTE: While 1320 and 1421 may be taken in either sequence, it is strongly recommended that students take 1320 then 1421 in consecutive semesters/sessions.
-Students wishing to become Biology majors after taking 1320 and/or 1421 must earn a letter grade of A or B in 1320 and/or 1421.
+Note: While 1320 and 1421 may be taken in either sequence, it is strongly recommended that students take 1320 then 1421 in consecutive semesters/sessions.
+Students wishing to become Biology majors after taking 1320 and/or 1421 must earn a letter grade of "A" or "B" in 1320 and/or 1421.
 Otherwise, 1430 and/or 1431 will be required.

-1320 (BIOL 1308) Modern Biology I, Molecules, Cells, and Physiology.
+- 1320 (BIOL 1308) Modern Biology I, Molecules, Cells, and Physiology.
 (3-0) Provides students with basic scientific and biological principles.
 Current problems in biology and the ethics of science are presented with perspectives of public policy from a scientific viewpoint.
-This course, when accompanied by Biology 1421, will fulfill the Natural Science Core Component.
-May not be credited toward a biology degree.

-1421 (BIOL 1409) Modern Biology II, Organisms, Evolution, and Environment.
+This course, when accompanied by BIO 1421, will fulfill the Natural Science Core Component.
+This course is not recommended for majors in the natural sciences, including biology. - 1421 (BIOL 1409) Modern Biology II, Organisms, Evolution, and Environment.
 (3-3) This course provides the non-science major the strong and diverse background necessary to understand the structural and functional diversity of organisms, evolution and behavior, and interactions among organisms and their environment.
 Topics include issues such as the genetic basis of behavior, overpopulation and extinction, ozone depletion, and conservation biology.
-This course is not recommended for majors in the natural sciences, including biology.

-1430 (BIOL 1406) Functional Biology.
+This course is not recommended for majors in the natural sciences, including biology. - 1430 (BIOL 1406) Functional Biology.
 (3-3) Provides the science major with a strong foundation in cellular and molecular biology and physiology.
 Topics include biological chemistry, metabolism, the molecular bases of cellular functions and genetics, the molecular biology of reproduction and development, cell signaling, neurobiology and the special senses, and human physiology and the immune system.
 Not recommended for non-majors.